znes/angus-scenarios/README.md

 TYNDP2016 per country.
 * Fuel and CO2 costs are based on the TYNDP2016
 * Efficiencies are based on own assumptions
 * `Others-non-res` are modelled with marginal costs of set to zero.
-The maximum full load hours are set to 2000 h for these technologies
-* All other conventional technologies are set to maximum of 85 % of there total installed capacities.

 ## Renewables